alexdevero/alex-devero-blog/__drafts__/draft--if-else.md

 ## The if statement

 JavaScript if else statement makes it very easy to execute your code if specific conditions is truthy.
-Its syntax is just as a easy.
+Its syntax is just as easy.
 It is composed of three parts.
-First part is `if` keyword.
+The first part is `if` keyword.
 You use this keyword to tell JavaScript that you are about to create an if else statement.

 The second part is a condition you want to test for.
 Condition is wrapped with parentheses and it follows the `if` keyword.
 This can condition can range from very simple to very complex expressions.
 The only thing that matters is if the result of that expression is [boolean], either `true` or `false`.